Agnes-Kalunda/djangoinstagramclone/README.md

 # Description
 This is a clone of  Instagram where people share their  images and videos for other users to view.
-Users can sign up, login, view and post photos, search and follow other users.
+Users can sign up, login, view and post photos, search and follow other users
-##  Live Link